saoirse-defi/CI-MS4-Farm2Table/README.md

 The CSS style rules have been [Autoprefixed](https://autoprefixer.github.io/) to maintain uniformity of style rules across all browsers.

+## Database Design

+For this application, a relational database was requested.
+I decided to use Postgres to handle the data as Heroku provides a plugin that it easy to use.

+### Inheritance Flow

+##### User > UserProfile > Store > Product

+##### User > UserProfile > Wishlist

+#### Django User Model

+Django provides a preset User model in order to faciliate authentication and store session data.
+The majority of models recieve some inheritance from the Django User model.

+#### UserProfile

+This model inherits directly from Django's User model.
+This allows the user to attach key information to their profile such as phone number, address & Eircode.

+#### Store

+Once the UserProfile details have been submitted, a sales organisation can be created.
+Once a store is been established, products can be created within that sales organisation.

+#### Wishlist

+This model tracks items that have been favourited by the user and is inherited from the UserProfile.

 ## Testing

 ### Security features